Pre-Kindergarten (age 4)

 All residents of New York State, regardless of immigration status, are eligible to pay in-state tuition at all City University of New York (CUNY) and State University of New York (SUNY) colleges and universities.

 - For more information visit CUNY's website; or call (800) CUNY-YES (286-9937).

 - For more information visit SUNY's website; or call (800) 342-3811.

-On April 12, 2019, the governor signed the Senator Jose Peralta New York State DREAM Act (“NYS DREAM Act”).
-Once implemented, the law will:
+On July 3, New York State released the application for the Senator Jose Peralta New York State DREAM Act

 Learn more about Adult Education.